spraakbanken/sparv/docs/user-manual/preparing-your-corpus.md

 You can store multiple documents in one XML file.
 Each document should be enclosed in a separate element, such as `<document>`.
 You then need to specify the document element in the corpus configuration file using the `import.text_annotation` setting.
 This affects any automatic document-level annotations.
+Make sure that all documents are enclosed within a single root element, for the XML to be valid.
+This root element can be named anything.

 Example: